Approximating Fixation Probabilities in the Generalized Moran Process: Bounding the absorption time

 It remains to establish that $t_0$ has finite expectation.
 Consider a block of $n$ successive stages $X_k, \dots, X_{k+n-1}$.
 If the Moran process has not already reached absorption by $X_k$, then $|X_k|\geq 1$.
 Consider any sequence of reproductions by which a single mutant in $X_k$ could spread through the whole graph.
 Each transition in that sequence has probability at least $n^{-2}$ so the sequence has probability at least $p = (n^{-2})^n$ and, therefore, the probability of absorption within the block is at least this value.
 But then the expected number of blocks before absorption is at most

 and, therefore, $\expect[t_0] < \infty$ as required. \end{proof}

-\begin{corollary} (i) The expected absorption time for the Moran process with $r=1$ on any graph is at most $t = \phi(G)^2 n^4\!$. (ii) For any $\epsilon\in (0,1)$, the process reaches absorption within $t/\epsilon$ steps with probability at least $1-\epsilon$. \end{corollary} \begin{proof} The first part is immediate from the previous theorem and the fact that $\phi'_0>0$.
+\begin{corollary} (i) When $r=1$ and the initial single mutant is chosen uniformly at random, the expected absorption time of the Moran process is at most $t = \phi(G)^2 n^4\!$. (ii) For any $\epsilon\in (0,1)$, the process reaches absorption within $t/\epsilon$ steps with probability at least $1-\epsilon$. \end{corollary} \begin{proof} The first part is immediate from the previous theorem and the fact that $\expect[\phi(X_0)^2]>0$.
 The second part follows by Markov's inequality. \end{proof}